imhicihu/incunnabilia-early-book-digitization/Biblioteca_Congreso.md

   as objects, made them more vulnerable for photography in particular.
   For example, condition issues such as brittleness and tight margins necessitated the removal of a selection of books from the original list. (p.
-227)
+227) (...)
+This international project is an excellent case study for the reconstruction of cultrural heritage by digitally unifying resources hat have been physically scattered across the globe due to world events.
+  (...)
+Collaborative, themed digital portal are on the one hand important technical tools to reconstruct collections and on the other hand important research tools to promote humanities and cultural content in context to existing and new audiences.(p.
+228)
-        * Chapter intitled _Digitization at the Center's digital lab_ offers great insights about hardware and procedures.
+        * Chapter intitled Digitization at the Center's digital lab offers great insights about hardware and procedures.
   -----------------------------------